au-ts/sddf/drivers/gpio/meson/README.md

 Requests:

-Label = either GET or SET.
+Label = either GET_GPIO, SET_GPIO, GET_IRQ or SET_IRQ.
-Message Register 0 = The function we want.
+Message Register 0 = The function we want to configure.
-Message Register 1 = The value we want to set the function too (only used in SETs)
+Message Register 1 = The value we want to set the function to (only used in SETs)

 Responses
 Label = either SUCCESS or FAILURE